Ease of Use

 Long-term investors this one is for you!
 StockMarketEye is a portfolio management software that inclines itself towards long-term investors.
 With a variety of features, StockMarketEye has peaked some interest.
 Should you be interested in StockMarketEye?
 Read our review to decide for yourself.

-StockMarketEye is a portfolio management software geared more towards long-term investors than active traders.
-While the interface of StockMarketEye is somewhat outdated, the software is nonetheless intuitive to use and makes it simple to track the performance of multiple portfolios through time.
-The software offers some basic charting features, but is relatively limited in scope and is matched by the portfolio accounting tools offered by most brokerages.
+StockMarketEye is a well-rounded portfolio management software geared more towards long-term investors than active traders.
+StockMarketEye is intuitive to use and makes it simple to track the performance of multiple investment portfolios over time.
+StockMarketEye offers some basic charting features, but is relatively limited in scope.

 StockMarketEye Pricing Options

 The primary function of StockMarketEye is to track the performance of multiple long-term investment portfolios.
-It is straightforward to create a new portfolio in the software, and to manually enter stock purchases or to import data from a brokerage.
-StockMarketEye is capable of handling stocks, ETFs, mutual funds, options, and forex trades, and can account for commissions, dividends, and all other relevant collateral transactions.
+Creating a new portfolio in StockMarketEye is pretty straightforward.
+You can import entire portfolios by connecting your brokerage accounts, uploading a CSV of investments, or manually entering stock purchases.
+StockMarketEye is capable of managing stock, ETF, mutual fund, option, and forex investments.
+As you’d expect, it can also account for commissions, dividends, and all other relevant collateral transactions with a few manual adjustments.

-StockMarketEye does include some basic charting, although like the rest of the platform these charts are designed to complement fundamentals rather than highlight technical indicators.
-You won’t find the same charting tools you will find in robust platforms like TradingView and TC2000.
+StockMarketEye does include some basic charts.
+However, like the rest of the platform’s features, these charts are designed for analyzing financial investments rather than to help you study technical indicators in great detail.
+You won’t find advanced charting tools like the ones that TradingView and TC2000 provide.

 The shortest chart period available is one day and the selection of technical analyses that can be applied to charts is limited to the most popular indicators.
 One nice feature of the StockMarketEye charts is that they make it extremely simple to compare two stocks, ETFs, mutual funds, or indices over time.
 However, it is again difficult to identify any unique features of these charts that differentiate them from what can be obtained from a brokerage or a free charting software.